School of Business

 LOGM 4210 - Transportation Management (3 Credits)

 This course provides a broad overview of transportation systems primarily throughout the U.S. including how they are developed, optimized and managed.
-Offered: Fall.

 Prerequisites: LOGM 3220